apache/iceberg/site/docs/spec.md

 This is a specification for the Iceberg table format that is designed to manage a large, slow-changing collection of files in a distributed file system or key-value store as a table.

+## Format Versioning

+Versions 1 and 2 of the Iceberg format are finished and supported by the community.

+The format version number is incremented when new features are added that will break forward-compatibility---that is, when older readers would not read newer table features correctly.
+Tables may continue to be written with an older version of the spec to ensure compatibility by not using features that are not yet implemented by processing engines.

 #### Version 1: Analytic Data Tables

-**Iceberg format version 1 is the current version**.
-It defines how to manage large analytic tables using immutable file formats: Parquet, Avro, and ORC.
+Iceberg format version 1 defines how to manage large analytic tables using immutable file formats: Parquet, Avro, and ORC.

 #### Version 2: Row-level Deletes

-The Iceberg community is currently working on version 2 of the Iceberg format that supports encoding row-level deletes. **The v2 specification is incomplete and may change until it is finished and adopted.** This document includes tentative v2 format requirements, but there are currently no compatibility guarantees with the unfinished v2 spec.
+Iceberg format version 2 adds row-level deletes for analytic tables with immutable files.

-The primary goal of version 2 is to provide a way to encode row-level deletes.
-This update can be used to delete or replace individual rows in an immutable data file without rewriting the file.
+The primary change in version 2 adds delete files to encode that rows that are deleted in existing data files.
+This version can be used to delete or replace individual rows in immutable data files without rewriting the files.

+In addition to row-level deletes, version 2 makes some requirements stricter for writers.
+For example, multiple schemas can be tracked in v1 metadata using an optional `schemas` list.
+In v2, the schemas list is required.
+The full set of changes are listed in [Appendix D: Format version changes, Version 2](#version-2).

 ## Goals